kimsQ/rc/docs/components/forms.md

 Use the `.form-inline` class to display a series of labels, form controls, and buttons on a single horizontal row.
 Form controls within inline forms behave differently:

 - Controls are `display: inline-block` to provide alignment control via `vertical-align` and `margin`.
-- Controls receive `width: auto` to override the Bootstrap default `width: 100%`.
+- Controls receive `width: auto` to override the kimsQ RC default `width: 100%`.
 - Controls **only appear inline in viewports that are at least 768px wide** to account for narrow viewports on mobile devices.

 Because of this, you may need to manually address the width and alignment of individual form controls.
 Lastly, as shown below, you should always include a `<label>` with each form control.